natlogica/hundred-days/r1-log.md

 ### R1D27
 Today's lesson involves graphical user interfaces using Tkinter and function arguments.
 The project for today is a unit converter program that uses these elements in its gui.

+### R1D28
+A pomodoro app using Tkinter is the project for today.
+It shows a graphic of a tomato and a clock timer, which is set to stop after 25 minutes to remind the user to take a 5 minute break.
+After 4 cycles of 20 minutes, the next break is 15 minutes.
+This is an app that I can really use!